cleancodeexamples/elevator-simulation/README.md

 ### Setup

+* Initial floor 0

 ### Operations

 * move an elevator to a floor
 * request the elevator visits a floor
-* route the elevator to all requested floors
+* route the elevator to all requested floors if requests

 ### Assess

+* None

 ## Movement algorithm